dbharbin/streaming-radio/README.md

 ```
 * Start Gqrx on the DragonBoard 820c
     * Make sure playing audio
-        * Put in headset into USB to Audio adapter and verify Audio can be heard locally.
+        * Put in headset into USB to Audio adapter, tune in a transmitting frequency and verify Audio can be heard locally.
 Don't continue until this is working
 * Set up Gqrx for USP Streaming under the Audio Options tab `...` - `Network` sub menu.
 Enter the IP address of the DragonBoard 820c (localhost may work as well).
 UDP Port can remain as 7355 default.

     ![alt text](Images/GqrxUDPSetup.png "Audio Options configuration window")